|

 everything five stars.
 With

 just one story you got me hooked.
 Keep the good work!
-Hard
+How

 to pick a “winner.”
 They were all top notch.
-All
+This

 is always very difficult, since there never seem to be ANY stories that I